jordles/notes/Interview Prep - DSA.md

 How have other people solved this problem?

 Might be a good idea to also ask the interview how they would go about solving the problem.

+🔹 If you're preparing for web dev interviews (junior/mid-level), focus on:

+Naive String Search (brute-force approach)
+Multiple Pointers (like your solution)
+KMP Algorithm (only if you want to go deeper)
+🔹 If you're aiming for Big Tech (FAANG), Competitive Programming, or Backend-heavy roles, then:

+Learn KMP for O(n) guaranteed search
+Learn Rabin-Karp for hashing-based search
+Learn Trie for O(1) guaranteed search
+Learn Aho-Corasick for O(1) guaranteed search